budak7273/ArmorModules/README.md

 Each module is crafted from a
 ![BaseModuleComponent](https://i.imgur.com/WJ1xfNw.png) **Module Base Component** and a handful of other components.
-New modules are unlocked in the **MAM** and crafted in the **Fabrication Station**.
+New modules are unlocked in the **MAM** (more info on that below) and crafted in the **Fabrication Station**.

 ![Fabrication Station](https://i.imgur.com/8wJjW8D.jpeg)

-It might look a little familiar to some of you.
+It might look a little familiar to some of you long-time Pioneers.
 After all, R&D does not waste.

-You can craft Module Base Components with just Iron-tier components, but _it costly to do so_.
+You can craft Module Base Components with just Iron-tier components, but _it is costly to do so_.
 If you **wait until T3-4** when you have access to Steel-tier components, you can **unlock a cheaper recipe in the MAM.**

 Do note that each Module Base Component requires a Power Shard to craft, but there are some alternate recipes you can unlock later that don't need Power Shards.
-Power Shards are renewable via Lizard Doggos.
+Power Shards are renewable via Lizard Doggos, and other mods if you chose to install them.

 ### Module Basics

+**You can find out what modules are available, and what you'll need to craft them, by exploring the MAM.**

 **All modules have extensive descriptions of what they do in their item descriptions!**